 Once the stainless steel elevator doors open on the second floor of the MK Plaza in Loresho Ridge, you immediately see the opulently carved doors of the Trade Routes Furniture Collection.
-Inside I meet Ajay Dosaja, dressed smart casually, complete with a navy blue blazer, as he worked with an assistant to lower a glass top onto a soon-to-be coffee table for a customer.
+Inside I meet Ajay Dosaja, dressed in a smart casual ensemble, complete with a navy blue blazer, as he worked with an assistant to lower a glass top onto a soon-to-be coffee table for a customer.
 He walks over to greet me, his hands lightly covered with wood dust.
 “Ninety percent of what you see here is made from reclaimed wood,” he says as he leads me into the store filled with rows of hardwood pieces, highlighted with elephant sculptures, antique candelabras and olive jars.
 It’s the latest addition to the Deepa Dosaja brand (read more about her here), having opened its doors in November 2016.

 Most people see a broken piece of wood furniture and think firewood…

 Oh, no. That mentality is horrifying.
 Hardwood is like gold and old hardwood in particular is very precious.
-If you look around today, For instance, all the hardwood we use in this country – the Mvuli and Mahogany – comes from the Congo.
+If you look around today, for instance, all the hardwood we use in this country – the Mvuli and Mahogany – comes from the Congo.
 That’s not sustainable, because they are just stripping down their forests and we [this country] keep buying it.
 That’s why we decided to start the Trade Routes Furniture Collection (TRFC); all of what you see here today is made in India.

 Before then you made locally?